SuperUser-Gump/WorldWise/README.md

 WorldWise helps you track your travels and create a visual record of your adventures.
 It allows you to add cities to your list and view them on a world map, as well as view information about each city.

-It is built using [React.js](https://react.dev/), [React Router](https://reactrouter.com/), [React DatePicker](https://reactdatepicker.com/), [React Leaflet](https://react-leaflet.js.org/), and [BigDataCloud Client Side Reverse Geocoding to City API](https://www.bigdatacloud.com/free-api/free-reverse-geocode-to-city-api).
+It is built using [React.js](https://react.dev/), [React Router](https://reactrouter.com/), [React DatePicker](https://reactdatepicker.com/), [React Leaflet](https://react-leaflet.js.org/), [React Error Boundary](https://www.npmjs.com/package/react-error-boundary), [React Icons](https://react-icons.github.io/react-icons/) and [BigDataCloud Client Side Reverse Geocoding to City API](https://www.bigdatacloud.com/free-api/free-reverse-geocode-to-city-api).

 This application is currently in development, but it is already a useful tool for travelers.
 It is easy to use and has a clean and modern user interface.
-I am also actively working on a responsive design for mobile users.

-Stay tuned for updates!

 **Features**

 * **Pages:** WorldWise has 5 pages: homepage, pricing, product, login, and app.
+* **Responsive design** WorldWise has a responsive design that adapts to different screen sizes and devices.
 * **Interactive world map:** WorldWise displays a world map with markers for all of the cities that the user has added to their list.
 * **City list:** WorldWise displays a list of all of the cities that the user has added to their list.
 The list includes the city name, country flag, and date of visit.
 * **City form:** When the user clicks on a city on the map or in the list, WorldWise displays a form with information about the city, including the city name, country flag, date of visit, and notes about the trip.